Time-Saving Dog Kennel Tips

 We understand that a lot of work goes into caring for your dogs.
 Wouldn't it be great if you could save some time and energy, while still effectively caring for them?
 Here are some tips to help you save some of that oh-so-valuable commodity: Time!

-- When medicating, add a couple drops of blue food coloring to the water in Lixit water bottles.
+- When medicating multiple dogs, add a couple drops of blue food coloring to the water in Lixit water bottles.
 This is a great way to know at a glance and keep track of who is receiving medication and who is not.
 This is especially helpful when you have others helping in your facility.

 - Raised kennel flooring not only helps you clean faster, but it can also help to lower the risk of Giardia and other parasites, saving you treatment time.